fdilke/bewl/bewl2/done-todo.md

   not quite, but could sort of do it with 'import experimental.namedTypeArguments'
 - refactor OperatorAssignment to be table-driven
 - in StockStructures, we laboriously implement left/right dominant monoids
+- nice if there could be a CompleteHA and not just a HA - need infinitary operations/laws
+- instead of summon[Dot[X]] use Dot[X], as with Mappable... bad idea: then have to use 'new'
+- extension instead of RichArrow.. bad idea, we then get confused about 'o'

 # DONE
 - done_todo.md as motivator inside project, or should these notes live there?